itsagorski1/RC/README.md

 This is a Rubik's Cube program.
-It uses pygame for graphics, and
+It uses pygame for graphics.